PSC 473 Box 116

 If PCSing and arriving to a command or unit that is currently deployed, you will, upon arrival to Yokosuka, report to the Temporary Personnel Unit (TPU) as mentioned in the Check-In procedures section.

-If you have family members and your unit is deployable, there are certain preparations you must make before you deploy.
+If you have family members and your unit is deployable, there are certain preparations you should make before you deploy.
 The Yokosuka Family Assistance Support Team (FAST) is here to help you and your spouse and/or family members with obtaining Letters of Dependency and other documents and information to help during deployment.
 It is important that you stop by the FAST office shortly after arrival so that a family file can be established.
 The FAST office is located in bldg.
 G59 and can be contacted at DSN 315-243-5840 or internationally at 011-81-46-816-5840.

 Fleet and Family Service Center (FFSC) offers programs and services to heighten the awareness of service members and their families to the roller coaster of emotions.
 Deployment readiness is a priority for commands, service members and their families.
 Major changes in one's life, such as deployment, can cause an individual to feel that events are out of his/her control.
 The more information one has and the more planning that is done before deployment occurs, the more in control one is likely to feel.